dyeo/Dock/README.md

 # Dock

-## Simple Runtime Dependancy Injection for Unity Engine
+## Simple Runtime Dependency Injection for Unity Engine

 The **Dock** is a single MonoBehaviour that loads before any other script in the scene.
 It connects instances of MonoBehaviour- and ScriptableObject-derived types marked with the `[Dock]` attribute to fields and properties in other loaded MonoBehaviour and ScriptableObject instances that are marked with the same attribute.

-Unity Engine has a built-in dependancy injection scheme in the form of **editor references**.
+Unity Engine has a built-in dependency injection scheme in the form of **editor references**.
 Anyone who has worked on a large Unity project can tell you that editor references frequently break, and refactoring them is a pain point for many teams.
 While project asset references cannot be so easily eliminated, runtime assets such as MonoBehaviour and ScriptableObject references much more easily can, and with a greater degree of type safety than Unity's DI scheme allows.

 ## How to Use